 When Only the Best Will Do

-As a fiduciary, your interests come first.
+As a fiduciary, we work only one way: your interests come first.
 As an insurance professional, I am very picky.
 I work with a team of skilled and experienced professionals to design your policy.
 I also interact regularly with the advanced planning departments of top companies like Pacific Life, TransAmerica, North American, Lincoln National, Mass Mutual, Penn Mutual, the Guardian and Allianz, to name a few.
 Together, you and I can get this done.
 Ready to take the next step?
 Whether for you, personally, or for a defined benefit plan for your business, call me to arrange for your detailed analysis.
 There is no charge to meet and discuss your goals.
 (480)902-3333

 We maintain two divisions: securities and insurance.